 Credential Stuffing: What it is and How to Stop it

 Credential stuffing attacks are a widespread problem with almost limitless consequences for businesses and consumers.
-And credential stuffing is a rising threat for two reasons:
+They are a rising threat for two primary reasons:

-1. The broad availability of massive breached databases (think billions of username/password combinations).
+1. The broad availability of data from massive, breached databases (think billions of username/password combinations)

-2. The presence of sophisticated bots that simultaneously attempt several logins, and appear to originate from different IP addresses.
-These bots can often circumvent simple security measures like banning IP addresses with too many failed logins.
+2. The presence of sophisticated bots that simultaneously attempt several logins and appear to originate from different IP addresses.
+These bots can often circumvent simple security measures like banning IP addresses with too many failed login attempts.

-Credential theft is not a one-and-done type of attack; the ramifications of a credential stuffing attack can be devastating for businesses and consumers alike.
+Credential theft is not a one-and-done type of attack; the ramifications of an attack can be devastating for businesses and consumers alike.

 How Credential Stuffing Works

 Attackers acquire usernames and passwords through website breaches, phishing attacks, or data dumps of breached information.
 They use automated tools to test these stolen credentials on multiple websites, such as social media sites, financial/banking websites, e-commerce websites, or apps.
-If a login is successful, an attacker knows he has a set of valid credentials.
+If a login is successful, attackers know they have a valid set of credentials.

-At this point, the attacker may drain stolen accounts of stored value, access sensitive information such as credit card numbers, medical records, private messages, pictures, or documents, use the account to send phishing messages or spam, or sell known-valid credentials to other attackers.
+At this point, the attackers may drain stolen user accounts of stored value, access sensitive information such as credit card numbers, medical records, private messages, pictures, or documents, use the account to send phishing messages or spam, or sell known-valid credentials to other attackers.

 Credential Stuffing vs Brute-Force Attacks

-Credential stuffing is a type of brute-force attack, according to OWASP3.
+Credential stuffing is a type of brute-force attack and is also sometimes called password stuffing.
 But there is an important difference between credential stuffing and a traditional brute-force attack, which tries to figure out passwords without any context or hints.
 A strong password with uppercase letters, numbers, and special characters is a good way to protect yourself from traditional brute-force attacks.

-Individual users can prevent the theft of their credentials in the following ways:
+Individual users can help prevent the misuse of their credentials with best practices such as:

-• Use a password manager to generate a unique, strong password for every website or service visited
+• Using a password manager to generate a unique, strong password for every website or service visited

 For businesses, the answer is a bit more complicated.